HAL: Inducing Human-likeness in LLMs with Alignment: Quantifying Human-likeness

 Finally, we test whether the HL16Q score generalizes beyond the Turing test data used to derive it.
 We evaluate on an out-of-distribution dataset consisting of 73 human--human and 73 human--AI dialogues from a separate cancer communication study \cite{sophie1.0}.
 This dataset differs in topic, style, and collection procedure (Data proxy in Appendix Table \ref{tab:data-proxy}).

 Figure~\ref{fig:ood} shows the distribution of HL16Q scores for the two groups.
-Human--human conversations receive significantly higher scores than human--AI conversations (one-sided Mann--Whitney $U$ test, $p < 0.001$), with a mean difference of $\Delta = 3.02$ and a 95\% confidence interval of $[2.50, 3.54]$.
+Human--human conversations receive substantially higher scores than human--AI conversations, with the distribution shifted upward, a higher median, and limited overlap.
+The mean score increases from $-4.68$ for human--AI conversations to $-1.66$ for human--human conversations, yielding a mean difference of $\Delta = 3.02$ with a 95\% bootstrap confidence interval of $[2.50, 3.54]$.
+This difference is statistically significant under a one-sided Mann--Whitney $U$ test ($U=4835.00$, $p=1.01\times10^{-17}$).
+A large effect size of $\mathrm{AUC}=0.907$ further supports that HL16Q captures transferable cues of human-likeness rather than merely fitting the original Turing-test data.

-This result suggests that the HL16Q score captures stable aspects of human-like conversation that transfer across domains.
-In the next section, we use this score as a reward signal for alignment.